jaswantsinghgithub/coding-raja-technologies-chatbot-using-python-nlp-and-nltk/README.md

-# coding-raja-technologies-chatbot-using-python-nlp-and-nltk
+# chatbot-using-python-nlp-and-nltk

-chatbot using python nlp and nltk
+install all the packages and libraries from python

+nlp
+nltk
+pytorch
+tensorplow
+python